ibm-cloud-docs/vmwaresolutions/vcenter/vrw-overview.md

 # VMware Regulated Workloads overview
 {: #vrw-overview}

-The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows the IBM unique policy controls framework.
+The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows the {{site.data.keyword.IBM}} unique policy controls framework.
 It also includes continuous compliance monitoring and the highest level of data encryption FIPS 140-2 Level 4.

 Review the following specifications before you begin.
 * The VMware Regulated Workloads offering is available for both single-zone and multizone region topologies.